sgreenhill/sentgen/README.md

 Results in the form of pdf and csv files are generated in `data/run1e`.

-[The results directory](results) includes some sample results, and an explanation of additional results that are not included in the original
+[The results directory](results) includes some sample results, and an explanation of additional results that are not included in the original paper.

 ## Contents